massivelines/login-node-for-spotify/README.md

 var example2 = localStorage.getItem('expires_in');
 var example3 = localStorage.getItem('refresh_token');
 ```

 After receiving the tokens you are ready to access the Spotify api endpoints.
+Check the clientSideExample folder for a setup example.

 ## License